Team-Orange4/orange-backend/README.md

 - Creating a new post.
 - Having it so where it only shows the edit and delete button when its your post.
 - Having it so the login button only shows when you are logged out.

+## How to Contribute
+All contributions are appreciated!
+1. Push your most recent development branch up to Github
+2. Create a pull request against the branch of interest or our Dev branch.
+3. Be descriptive in you pull message!
+4. Await merge or revision request!